NanoFabricFX/dapr-intro/README.md

 ```
 ### How does it work

-- The node app can get/save state to the dapr state service using the Dapr state store
+- The node app gets/saves the state using the Dapr state store
-- The pythong posts a new value app via service invokation to the node app and not directly to the service.
-The new value is saved to the state store.
+- The pythong posts a new value every second app via service invokation to the node app and not directly to the service.
+The nodeapp saves the new value in the Dap state store.
+- Good for development.
+There's a VS code extension debug into the code.

 ### 2.Hello-Kubernetes

 ```bash
 cd samples\2.Hello-Kubernetes\deploy